jaljo/articles/text-editor/text-editor-002-en.md

 office).
 Some of them were coming from a legacy application, and may contain some broken HTML semantic.
 To address this problem, we decided to develop a parser for the received HTML markup to be cleaned.
 This parser creates React components for, and only for HTML tags that we allow.
-Doing so, only tags that we're sure to support are rendered, which also simplifies design and stylization.
+Doing so, only tags we're sure to support are rendered, which also simplifies design and stylization.

-The same parsing logic had to be kept for our text editor as we wanted it to be WYSIWYG, i.e. display the edited content like it would be displayed in the public website, with the ability to directly edit it.
+The same parsing logic had to be kept for our text editor, as we wanted it to be
+WYSIWYG: the edited content is displayed like it would be in the public website, with the ability to directly edit it.

 ## The specs